rokoc003/tidy_app/README.md

 npm run dev
 ```

-If you like to run the production build, you have to build the client first.
+If you would like to run the production build, you have to build the client first.

 ```
 npm run build